Forming the Present Perfect in Spanish: Sentences + Practice

 Ellos/Ustedeshanescuchado

 As you can see in the previous table, we only need to conjugate the verb HABER appropriately depending on the subject of the sentence.
 The verb in participle, in this case “ESCUCHADO” (listened), will remain the same for all personal pronouns.
+Keep in mind that knowing how to conjugate verbs in the Spanish participle tense is essential for sentences to have a proper structure in this tense.

 How to form sentences in the present perfect in Spanish